harm-smits/42docs/libs/minilibx/getting_started.md

 to the window.
 How you decide to get these pixels is up to you, however, some optimized ways of doing this will be discussed.
 First of all, we should take into account that the `mlx_pixel_put` function is very, very slow.
-This is because it tries to push it instantly to the window (without waiting for the) frame to be entirely rendered.
-Because of this sole reason, we will have to buffer all of our input to an image, which we will then write to the window.
+This is because it tries to push the pixel instantly to the window (without waiting for the frame to be entirely rendered).
+Because of this sole reason, we will have to buffer all of our pixels to a image, which we will then push to the window.
 All of this sounds very complicated, but trust me, its not too bad.

 First of all, we should start by understanding what type of image `mlx` requires.
 If we initiate an image, we will have to pass a few pointers to which